The Tower, Keith Marischal

 The Restoration Yard and Wellbeing Lab sits within Dalkeith Country Park (10.5 miles) offering great shopping, homeware, food and drink, giftware and more.
 There is the Fort Douglas Adventure Park to keep children entertained with treehouses, zip wires, suspension bridges, slides and climbing walls.
 The Coffee Bar and The Kitchen restaurant offer tasty breakfasts, lunches or afternoon tea using fresh, local produce.

-Hop on the train from Eskbank (11 miles) and a 20-minute journey will take you into the centre of Edinburgh where you can explore the fascinating architecture of the old town and soak up the culture and heritage of this beautiful, vibrant city.
+Hop on the train at Newcraighall (12 miles) or Wallyford and a 10-minute journey will take you into the centre of Edinburgh where you can explore the fascinating architecture of the old town and soak up the culture and heritage of this beautiful, vibrant city.

-The location of Keith Marischal House, just off the A68, offers easy access to an incredibly diverse range of options when it comes to things to see and do.
+The location of Keith Marischal, just off the A68, offers easy access to an incredibly diverse range of options when it comes to things to see and do.
+Despite the rural location, Edinburgh is only 30 minutes away.
+Also in the area are beaches, golf, walking, historic castles and abbeys, fishing, boat trips, cycling, whisky and much more.

 Nearby is Dalkeith Country Park (10.5 miles), 1,000 acres of beautiful parkland with family-friendly routes for walkers and cyclists and a jam-packed events calendar featuring music festivals and shows, wellbeing retreats and trail runs.
 The Fort Douglas Adventure Park, with its sky maze, magical turreted treehouses, zip wires, suspension bridges, slides, climbing walls and secret tunnels, will keep children entertained for hours.
 Later, stop by the Restoration Yard and Wellbeing Lab for great shopping, homeware, food and drink, giftware and more, grab a coffee and cake from their café, or dine in The Kitchen restaurant.